-Lunch was an eight course meal, consisting of:
+Lunch was an eight-course meal, consisting of:

 - Bekti nigiri.
-Damn good fish served with rice, very much like a sushi.
+Damn good fish served with rice, very much like sushi.
 If you like Indian food, you will love this.

 - Bangalir baharey.
 I was a little hesitant about this, cause it’s tough to please me with egg.
 I went “HOLY NUTS!!” after I took the first bite and this was the best egg dish I have ever had.
 The ‘plastic’ (north Indian specialty) chutney is too good, it is a fruit-based chutney and complemented the dish.

 - Kobir moner basona.
-A dish of king prawns, with a layer of egg underneath, served with vegetables julienne.
+A dish of king prawns, with a layer of egg underneath, served with vegetable julienne.
 This was okay, nothing extraordinary.
 Although the size of the prawn was quite big and did justice to the name.